GiorgosAnastasakos/GreekESGenergyCompaniesPowerBI_PythonTimesSeriesAnalysis/readme.txt

-The current repository contains analysis for ESG and financial indicators for four big(250>employees) Greek energy companies.
+The current repository contains analysis for ESG and Financial indicators for four big(250>employees) Greek energy companies.
 The analysis is on Power BI and Python.